 Stephanie Hansen is a literary agent with Metamorphosis Literary Agency.
 She represents predominately young adult science fiction & fantasy but has a secret addiction for adult thrillers.
 While these are her favorite, she also handles children’s picture books, middle grade, young adult science fiction & fantasy (diversity = a plus), adult literary fiction, and women’s fiction.
 She is actively building her client list.
 Learn more about Stephanie here.

-More 2017 agents/editors may be added in the coming weeks/months.
+More 2019 agents/editors will be added in the coming weeks.

 These one-on-one meetings are an amazing chance to pitch your book face-to-face with an agent, and get personal, individual feedback on your pitch/concept.
 If the agent likes your pitch, they’ll request to see part/all of your book — sending you straight past the slush pile.
 It also gives you an intimate chance to meet with an agent and pick their brain with any questions on your mind.